All Episodes

 Here's why.

-I've been seeing news reports about somebody built a robot that would do exactly one thing.
+For 25 or 30 years, I've been seeing news reports about somebody built a robot that would do exactly one thing.

 It doesn't really look like we've made gigantic progress.

-Now, uh the physical body of the robot looks like there's a lot of progress, progress, but I don't think I'm seeing anything in our current versions of AI, or even the way we do AI or the way we train it.
+But I don't think I'm seeing anything in our current versions of AI, or even the way we do AI or the way we train it.

 And there's some indication that we're hitting some kind of a training plateau already.

-So is there some unlimited amount of new training material that our current models could get us to a robot that could just sort of live with you and figure stuff out, same as you?
+So is there some unlimited amount of new training material that our current models could get us to, a robot that could just sort of live with you and figure stuff out, same as you?

 It doesn't look like it.